There's no reason why this should still be a thing...yet, it is very much a thing.

 It’s a beautiful day as you walk into work.
 The sky is blue, the birds are chirping, and you’ve got your favorite coffee blend in tow.
 As you walk through the parking lot of your building, you see something glimmering out of the corner of your eye.
 Sitting there in the parking lot, you see a USB flash drive.
 You look up to see if there’s anyone around who may have dropped this USB thumb drive recently.
 Picking it up, one side says it’s a 512GB flash drive — fairly impressive.
 On the other side, written in sharpie, it says “2018 Taxes.”
 You drop it into your pocket and head inside.
 As you walk to your desk, you ask people in the office if anyone misplaced a USB thumb drive in the parking lot.
 Everyone just shrugs and says that they haven’t.
 Feeling the need to be a good Samaritan, you pop the USB flash drive into your computer to search for any information that may identify the drive’s owner.
-If your palms weren’t somewhat sweating upon hearing about someone finding a USB flash drive in a parking lot, I’m sorry to say that you are the problem.
+If your palms weren’t somewhat sweating upon hearing about someone finding a USB flash drive in a parking lot, I’m sorry to say that you are part of the problem.

 The USB Flash Drive Malware Trick